AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Ellipse.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create an ellipse annotation controller.ellipse({
+// create an Ellipse annotation controller.ellipse({
     xAnchor: '2006-11-20',
     valueAnchor: 25.92,